-MasterChef Australia and its 3 judges are synonymous with each other, their identities are intertwined even when we seem them independently.
+MasterChef Australia and its 3 judges are synonymous with each other, their identities are intertwined even when we see them independently.

 So, what did George tell us about MasterChef Australia?
 Here it is:

-REAL is a favorite word for George.
+REAL is my favorite word for George.
 He uses it a lot.
-So if you ask him what is the secret recipe for MasterChef Australia success – the first word you would hear is – Real, it is a real show.
+So if you ask him what is the secret recipe for MasterChef Australia’s success – the first word you would hear is – Real, it is a real show.

-George says they pick up contestants on the basis of their dreams, aspirations and their cooking skills – in that order.
+George says they pick up contestants on the basis of their dreams, aspirations, and their cooking skills – in that order.
 They do not pick up personalities.
-All contestants are all authentic, real and mature people.
+All contestants are authentic, real, and mature people.
 In fact, he repeatedly said that they are all great cooks and a lot of them are already running their own restaurants.